Survival analysis: Cox model using a covariate in the melanoma data

-In the histograms, the thickness values are positively skewed and do not have a Gaussian-like, Symmetric probability distribution.
+In the histograms, the thickness values are positively skewed and do not have a Gaussian-like, symmetric probability distribution.
 Regression models, including the Cox model, generally give more reliable results with normally-distributed variables.
 For this example we may use a logarithmic transform.
 The log of the thickness of the tumor looks to be more normally distributed, so the Cox models will use log thickness.
-The Cox PH analysis gives the results in the box.
+The Cox PH analysis using R gives the results below.